by Howard Fosdick © FolkFluteWorld.com

 The tenor is soft-spoken compared to higher-pitched instruments like the soprano or even the alto.
 One big advantage to the lower-pitched tenor is if you have roommates or housemates whom your soprano bothers.
 The soft-voiced tenor largely solves this problem.

-If you're accustomed to playing a soprano, you'll soon discover that all tenors poorly articulate fast finger-work in comparison.
+If you're accustomed to playing a soprano, you'll soon discover that all tenors, whether plastic or wood, poorly articulate fast finger-work in comparison.
 This is simply a matter of physics -- it takes more time to alter airflow through a larger tube.
 So keep your quick-fingered jigs for your soprano, and employ the tenor where it plays best, in slower, dramatic melodic lines.
 Or, have fun with it in playing "bass" parts in ensembles.

 Another difference you'll notice with the tenor versus the soprano: it takes more breath to play it.
 You're forcing more air through a larger tube.
 So breathing techniques become more important to ensure you play pieces properly.
 You have to learn this so that you don't break up melodic phrasing by running out of breath at the wrong times.